COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

-Home > Wellness Resources > Health Library > Cancer Support: Finding Out That You Have Cancer
+Home > Be Healthy > Health Library > Cancer Support: Finding Out That You Have Cancer

 "When I heard the word 'cancer,' I couldn't believe it.
 Part of me was terrified, but another part was in denial.
 How could this happen to me?
 I just didn't want to deal with having cancer, didn't want to put my family through all of it.
 It took a while to accept what was happening.
 One thing that helped was having my doctor walk me through my options.
 It made me feel a little more in control to know I had choices."—Tomas, 75

 A cancer diagnosis can change your life.
 You may feel like your world has turned upside down and you have lost all control.
 Some people feel angry, sad, scared, powerless, or stunned.
 Everyone reacts differently.
 And your feelings may change often, without warning.